COLOURFULWORLD

 Finally, the call for our Qatar Airways flight departing at 18,55h, with a 9,45h flight time to Doha.

-We arrived in Doha, close to midnight, passport control and luggage collection was fast, our daughter was there to welcome us, and we took an Uber to her place.
+We landed at Hamad International Airport, Doha, close to midnight.
+Passport control and luggage collection was fast, our daughter was there to welcome us, and we took an Uber to her place in the Legtaifiya or West Bay Lagoon.

 View over Doha